Context and Unique Characteristics

 Murray State University is comprised of the six colleges and schools: (1) Hutson School of Agriculture, (2) the School of Nursing and Health Professions, (3) the College of Education and Human Services, (4) the Arthur J. Bauernfeind College of Business, (5) the College of Humanities and Fine Arts, and (6) the Jesse D. Jones College of Science, Engineering and Technology.
 Academic units report to the VP/Provost for Academic Affairs, who reports directly to the University President.

-The College of Education and Human Services is comprised of five academic units: (1) Department of Elementary and Early Childhood Education (ECE); (2) Department of Adolescent, Career and Special Education (ACS); (3) Department of Educational Studies, Leadership and Counseling (ELC); (4) Department of Community Leadership and Human Services (CLHS); and (5) Center for Communication Disorders (CDI).
+The College of Education and Human Services is comprised of five academic units: (1) Department of Elementary and Early Childhood Education (ECE); (2) Department of Adolescent, Career and Special Education (ACS); (3) Department of Educational Studies, Leadership and Counseling (ELC); (4) Department of Criminal Justice and Social Work (CLHS); and (5) Center for Communication Disorders (CDI).
 The mix of programs across these units include graduate and undergraduate programs, as well as educator preparation and non-educator preparation programs.
 Leaders of each unit report to the Dean of the College.

 All five units within the College are supported by the COEHS Recruitment and Retention Center, the Curriculum Materials Center, and the Kentucky Academy for Technology Education.
 EPP programs are additionally supported by the Office of Teacher Education Services and the Teacher Quality Institute.
 These support units also report to the COEHS Dean's office.
 Within the college's academic units are self-supporting Centers, whose purpose is to provide outreach to students and the community.
 Specifically, the Speech and Hearing Clinic (CDI), the Center for Environmental Education (ECE), the Center for Gifted Studies (ELC), and the Counseling and Assessment Clinic (ELC).
 Centers are self-sustaining and provide students with opportunities for enhanced clinical practice and community outreach.